JonathanWoollett-Light/factorio-optimizer/README.md

 ## What does this do?

 The same thing as factorio calculator, but in a generalized form that can be applied to any number of recipes/mods.

+## Why this approach?

+1. We can't calculate total derivatives so that shuts off *solving* it, we can only optimize it.
+2. Since we can calculate partial derivatives and we have a relatively high dimensionality (the number of recipes, in base game 160) gradient descent allows for more intelligent optimization than an approach like bayesian optimization.